raganwald-deprecated/homoiconic/2008-11-03/with_unhygienic_and_call-by-name_semantics_in_rewrite.markdown

 Recent work:

-* [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one convenient and inexpensive e-book.
+* [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one e-book.
+* [What I've Learned From Failure](http://leanpub.com/shippingsoftware), my very best essays about getting software from ideas to shipping products, collected into one e-book.
-* [Katy](http://github.com/raganwald/Katy), fluent CoffeeScript and JavaScript using combinators.
+* [Katy](http://github.com/raganwald/Katy), a library for writing fluent CoffeeScript and JavaScript using combinators.
-* [YouAreDaChef](http://github.com/raganwald/YouAreDaChef), Coffeescript/Javascript method combinations for Underscore projects.
+* [YouAreDaChef](http://github.com/raganwald/YouAreDaChef), a library for writing method combinations for CoffeeScript and JavaScript projects.

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.